 Bernie Madoff’s sufferers, 10 years later

-“As a firm, where we think it’s appropriate, we Believe in second chances, and in the majority of cases that doctrine works for all sides,” Jeff Margolis, Aurora Capital president, wrote in an email to CNBC.
+“As a firm, where we think it’s appropriate, we believe in second chances, and in the majority of cases that doctrine works for all sides,” Jeff Margolis, Aurora Capital president, wrote in an email to CNBC.
 He explained Harrington was put under improved supervision and clients were contacted to assess their satisfaction.

-“Eventually it became Clear that although we had no major difficulties with him throughout his tenure with us, the issues raised by the regulators prior to his joining this firm were likely to be insurmountable and he and we mutually agreed he would leave the company,” Margolis said, adding that Harrington resigned voluntarily.
+“Eventually it became clear that although we had no major difficulties with him throughout his tenure with us, the issues raised by the regulators prior to his joining this firm were likely to be insurmountable and he and we mutually agreed he would leave the company,” Margolis said, adding that Harrington resigned voluntarily.

 “They couldn’t be more wrong,” Harrington said.
 “But as soon as they spend a number of resources on finding out all about you, they’re likely to find something — at least something in their minds.”

-FINRA documents allege That between 2011 and 2012, Nannini solicited two customers of his company — Capital Investment Group in Raleigh — to invest a total of $290,000 in a biotech company.
+FINRA documents allege that between 2011 and 2012, Nannini solicited two customers of his company — Capital Investment Group in Raleigh — to invest a total of $290,000 in a biotech company.
 The findings state he moved among their clients’ funds to an IRA held elsewhere, which made it more challenging for the company to know more about the investment.

 He allegedly spent $1,500 of his own money from the venture without disclosing it, which also violates FINRA rules.

 The biotech firm went bankrupt before it could repay investors.
 One of Nannini’s customers received only $788 of their first $70,000 he invested as part of the firm’s bankruptcy proceedings, FINRA documents state.
-Another customer was able to get $72,500 after filing an arbitration claim and settling with the firm, Nannini and also additional parties, the records show.
+Another customer was able to get $72,500 after filing an arbitration claim and settling with the firm, Nannini and additional parties, the records show.

 Andy Penry, an attorney Together with the Raleigh law firm of Penry Riemann who represented Nannini from the FINRA proceedings, said of the agreement reached, “I believe both my customer and FINRA are content with the outcome.”

 Penry also said that Nannini intends to stay in business if he is capable, after his suspension lifts in May.
-Nannini remains recorded on FINRA’s BrokerCheck as employed by Capital Investment Group.
+Nannini remains recorded on FINRA’s Broker Check as employed by Capital Investment Group.

 Tom Barron has Bachelors Degree from Michigan State, MBA from University of Miami and worked as equities trader for Bank of America.
 When he is covering investment news, he is spending time with his family.
 Hobbies include golf and travel.